toby-allsopp/cpp-proposals/coroutines-promise-parameter-access.md

 ### Original parameters or copies?

 The promise object is constructed after the parameters copies have been made, so both the copies and the original parameters are viable choices.
+Given that the coroutine body will access the parameter copies, it is probably least surprising for the promise constructor to receive the parameter copies.
+If identity of any of the parameters is important then this is especially important.

 ## Alternative Solutions